ColemanPilkington/4front/README.txt

 ** Bird's Eye View **
-TODUE is a tasklist that allows a user to easily view current working goals.
+4front is a tasklist that allows a user to easily view current working goals.
-Based on the "todo, working, complete" boards in computer programming offices/classrooms (or in your head, if you dont have a visual tracker)
+Based on the "todo, working, complete" boards in computer programming offices/classrooms (or in your head, if you don't have a visual tracker) Keeps tasks on the 4front of your mind.

 ** Mission Statement **
 I created 4front to be a free, open source task checklist system.
 Many programmers,